 Program applications.
-In order to improve their collective competitiveness, Allen and Putnam counties submitted a regional application in 2015.
+In order to improve their collective competitiveness, Allen and Putnam Counties submitted a regional application in 2015.
 Upon receipt of the award, work to complete 14 home repair projects (\$41,500), the rehabilitation of 11 homes (\$187,616) and the construction of 1 Habitat Home commenced.
-Down payment assistance programming was also folded into the program mix and all successfully completed over the 2015 thru 2016 period.
+Down payment assistance programming was also folded into the program mix and successfully completed during the 2015 thru 2016 period.
 In 2017 and 2018 the Agency convened the Housing Advisory Committee and worked with WSOS and Putnam County to submit a HOME Program grant application to ODSA.
-Upon receipt of 2017 award the intent is to rehab 11 homes, help with construction of 3 Habitat homes, repair 15 homes and assist with rehabs on 4 rental units.
+Upon receipt of 2017 award the intent is to rehab 11 homes, help with the construction of three Habitat homes, repair 15 homes and assist with rehabs on four rental units.
 In 2019, the Agency continued to work with Putnam County and WSOS to support the multi-county Housing Advisory Committee and ODSA funding opportunities.
-In 2019 and 2020 staff supported the study of housing related issues with the Allen County Housing Consortium.
+In 2019 and 2020 staff supported the study of housing-related issues with the Allen County Housing Consortium.